-Honey is beneficial for many reasons, including its known antibacterial and antifungal agents.
-Honey has been used by humans for centuries to help with coughs and colds as well as build immunities and treat local allergens.
+Honey is beneficial for many reasons, including its known antibacterial and antifungal properties.
+Honey has been used by humans for centuries to help with coughs and colds, as well as build immunities and treat local allergens.

 Could honey really be beneficial for your dog as well?

 The short answer is yes.
 Raw honey is loaded with vitamins and minerals.
 Containing vitamin B6, vitamin B12, folic acid, vitamin D, vitamin C, vitamin E, iron, copper, calcium, magnesium, and manganese, honey truly is a super food.
-Find your source of local raw honey and prepare to build your dog’s immunities and improve their health with disease fighting properties and tasty enzymes giving your dog a fight against bacteria and fungus.
+Find your source of local raw honey and prepare to build on your dog’s immunities.
+Improve their health with disease-fighting properties and tasty enzymes, giving your dog a fight against bacteria and fungus.

 The Amazing Powers of Honey